US SAILING COMMUNITY SAILING CENTER ACCREDITATION PROGRAM GUIDELINES

-INTRODUCTION
+A. INTRODUCTION

-With hundreds of community sailing programs in the US Sailing database, the Community Sailing Center Accreditation Program (hereafter referred to as the Program) identifies and accredits community sailing programs that offer the highest and safest levels of boating education and public access across the United States.
+With hundreds of community sailing programs in the US Sailing database, the US Sailing Community Sailing Center Accreditation Program (hereafter referred to as the Program) identifies and accredits community sailing programs that offer the highest and safest levels of boating education and public access across the United States.
 By only accrediting programs that meet or exceed these standards, as set forth in the application process, the Program sets the national standard for community sailing programs.
 Accredited programs use US Sailing Certified Instructors and Coaches with US Sailing’s recommended best practices.
 This includes the use of up to date and nationally recognized emergency and safety procedures, clear documentation and record keeping procedures, instructor certification level, curricula, and instructional standards.
 Accredited Centers will be connected to other Accredited Centers, receive communication from the US Sailing Community Sailing Committee, and will help mentor newer programs into the Accreditation Program.

 Programs of all types (year-round or seasonal, youth or adult, etc.) can apply for accreditation, provided they meet the specific guidelines set forth by the Accreditation Application.
 The Accreditation process does not have prerequisites for the types of boats that a center uses, nor is there a limitation on what age groups that they must teach.
 Each program is expected to use boats that are adequately designed for the skills being taught, are maintained regularly as needed for safety, and that are appropriate for the size of sailors (boat capacities and weight limits or minimums should be adhered to).
-In their educational programs, centers must use curricula that follow a standard skill progression based on the level of sailing being taught and the instructional methodologies found in US Sailing’s Instructor Certification courses.
+In their educational programs, centers must use curricula that follow a standard skill progression based on the level of sailing being taught and the instructional methodologies found in US Sailing’s Instructor and Coach Certification courses.
 The curricula should align with current US Sailing recommended skills such as the Little Red Book, Skill Up, and the Reach STEM Initiative.

 Please note that US Sailing also accredits Keelboat Schools, Powerboat Training Centers, and Adaptive Sailing Centers in addition to Community Sailing Centers.
 US Sailing reserves the right to adjust accreditation requirements at any time.

-MISSION OF COMMUNITY SAILING
+B. MISSION OF COMMUNITY SAILING

-Accredited Centers are expected to promote this mission in their operations and efforts, intentionally assisting the Community Sailing Committee in furthering diversity, equity, and inclusion within the sport of sailing.
-An Accredited Center differentiates itself from a sailing school by aiming to provide high quality sailing education, promoting environmental sustainability, and increasing the diversity of the population that has access to sailing education and the sport of sailing itself.
+Accredited Community Sailing Centers are expected to promote this mission in their operations and efforts, intentionally assisting the Community Sailing Committee in furthering diversity, equity, and inclusion within the sport of sailing.
+An Accredited Community Sailing Center differentiates itself from a sailing school by aiming to provide high quality sailing education, promoting environmental sustainability, and increasing the diversity of the population that has access to sailing education and the sport of sailing itself.

-THE EVOLUTION OF US SAILING
+C. THE EVOLUTION OF US SAILING

 Serving sailors since 1897 under the names of NAYRU and USYRU, the organization changed its name to US Sailing to describe its broader role more adequately beyond the administration of sailboat racing.
 US Sailing derives its charter from the Amateur Sports Act of 1978 passed by Congress and, in this role, is the National Governing Body (NGB) for the sport of sailing and regulates all levels of competition.
 However, US Sailing reaches far beyond the competitive level.
 From training programs to community sailing outreach, US Sailing has worked to improve the sport and expand its accessibility to bring new people in at all levels of expertise through grassroots development programs.

 The organization is strongly committed to quality instruction to produce quality sailors through a national training system.
-It is a network of instructors, program organizers and some of the best sailing experts in the world.
+It is a network of instructors, program organizer, and some of the best sailing experts in the world.
 Across the country, US Sailing has approximately 7,000 instructors trained or certified in Small Boat, Keelboat, Powerboat, Adaptive, and Reach instructor courses.
 Over the last decade, US Sailing has been actively involved in the development of community sailing programs making sailing more available, safe, and fun.
 This program has proven to be extremely successful.

+Today, US Sailing focuses on all aspects of recreational sailing, and continues as a non-profit organization with a mission to serve all sailors.
 Directly speaking to the relationship between US Sailing and Community Sailing Programs, US Sailing uses the Accreditation Program to benefit both sailors and programs in the following areas:

 -